ThePieroCV/ChuckBot/README.md

 Before getting up this bot, be aware of the next :

-* Dis-snek uses Python 3.10.x, it is recommended to use virtual environments.
+* NAFF uses Python 3.10.x, it is recommended to use virtual environments.
 * You need FFMPEG installed (On Path, or then pasted on local cloned repo).
-* Read and internalize how dis-snek works on [Dis-snek documentation](https://dis-snek.readthedocs.io).
+* Read and internalize how NAFF works on [NAFF documentation](https://dis-snek.readthedocs.io).

 ___
 ## 🚀 Installing Chuck-Bot